 “Here is the surprising truth: It’s often easier to make something 10 times better than it is to make it 10 percent better.” —Astro Teller

 The stories about Gmail, electronic watches, and low-cost rockets demonstrate a counter-intuitive lesson.
 The teams who were involved in these projects accomplished incredible things, but they didn't work harder than their competitors.
 Instead, they worked smarter.
 Making 10% improvements means using the same assumptions, processes, and tactics that everyone else is using.
 But 10x improvements require you to throw out your existing assumptions, boil things down to their fundamental truths, and reason up from there.
-A process which may or may not lead you to do things the way others have done them in the past.
+A process that may or may not lead you to do things the way others have done them in the past.

 A big part of my job is to get people focused on things that are not just incremental. —Larry Page